Lemar: Career

-Lemar was most notably brought to public attention on the BBC's Fame Academy in 2002, a combination of a talent quest and reality television show.
+Lemar was most notably brought to public attention on the BBC's Fame Academy in 2002, a combination of a talent quest and a reality television show.
 He made the finals of the show winning plaudits for his version of "Let's Stay Together" by Al Green and singing a duet with Lionel Richie on "Easy".
 While he ended up finishing third in the show, which was won by David Sneddon, he caught the eye of fellow British soul singer Beverley Knight, who invited him to sing a duet with her during her concert at the Hammersmith Apollo.

 Sony Music was so impressed with his potential that they signed him to a five-year record deal worth £1 million.
 He was also the contestant from Fame Academy chosen to represent the UK in Eurobest, coming fifth (the eventual winner being Chenoa from Spain).

 Lemar's second single "Dance (with U)" reached number two on the UK Singles Chart in early 2003.
 His first album Dedicated was released late in 2003 with additional singles "50/50" and "Another Day" also achieving chart success in the UK.
 Following the success of the album, he commenced his first headlining tour of the UK.
 After completing his UK tour, Lemar was the opening act for Justin Timberlake's UK tour dates.
 Thus, he is considered the "most successful graduate.

 On 12 November 2004 Lemar guested on Radio 1's Live Lounge and performed a cover of U2's song "Vertigo".
 He has also performed for Prince Charles' Prince's Trust.

 In early November 2004, Lemar released his first single from the album Time to Grow.
 "If There's Any Justice" reached number three on the UK Singles Chart, and has become one of Lemar's most recognised songs.
 Time to Grow was released following the single and peaked at number 8 on the UK Albums Chart, to date, the album has been certificated 2× Platinum by the BPI.
 Two other singles were released from the album, "Time to Grow" and "Don't Give It Up".

 He is also one of the artists included on Band Aid 20's single "Do They Know It's Christmas?".